as08/ClassicASP.PasswordHashing/README.md

 	True

-**NOTE:** The PBKDF2 parameters are contained within the base64 hash string.
+**NOTE:** The PBKDF2 parameters and salt are contained within the base64 hash string.

 **NOTE:** The "~P" in the PBKDF2 hash indicates that a pepper was applied to the password before hashing.
 This is so the verification function knows to reapply the pepper.
 The "~P" is removed before the verification function calls the COM DLL.